Easy

 Just like the Moscow Mule, this simple “just add” cocktail came to life and gained popularity through persistent marketing.

-The combination of Vodka and Cranberry Juice can be traced back to as early as the 1940s when the leading producer of Cranberry Juice marketed their product by mixing it with vodka and controversially named it “The Red Devil”.
+The combination of vodka and cranberry juice can be traced back to as early as the 1940s when the leading producer of cranberry juice marketed their product by mixing it with vodka and controversially named it “The Red Devil.”

 However, the classic cocktail recipe didn’t gain traction until two decades later.
-It wasn’t until the late 1960s, during the rise of Vodka, that the drink started to take off.
+It wasn’t until the late 1960s, during the rise of Vvdka, that the drink started to take off.
 Recognizing this trend, the juice producer made a second attempt with a new campaign and renamed the drink as the “Cape Codder”.

-In the 1980s, a version of the Vodka Cranberry cocktail emerged in Sweden, using Absolut Kurant (Black Currant Flavored Vodka).
-It became so popular that people began to believe the Vodka itself should be red, even though it’s actually transparent.
-This misconception became so widespread, that customers started interrupting bartenders and specifically asking for the Red Vodka instead!
+In the 1980s, a version of the Vodka Cranberry cocktail emerged in Sweden, using Absolut Kurant (black currant-flavored vodka).
+It became so popular that people began to believe the vodka itself should be red, even though it’s actually transparent.
+This misconception became so widespread, that customers started interrupting bartenders and specifically asking for the red vodka instead!

-- Accentuate the Lime
+- Accentuate the lime

 The Vodka Cranberry is the foundation for any type of Breeze – a cocktail family that gained popularity during the 70s with the most known one calling for Vodka, Cranberry and Grapefruit juice.